gary-archer/oauth-agent-node-express/README.md

 ## This Fork

 The only difference in this fork is that I added operations for simulating expiry.\
-This enables my example SPA to test that expiry is handled reliably.
+This enables my example SPA to test expiry events.